Engaging Community in Sociology

 Coinciding with the second anniversary of the Unite the Right rally, the proposed panel will feature sociologists whose research on race, racism, far-right organizations, and culture is both informing the discipline and engaging with the practical work of social justice.
 Papers will address doing research with and on community members, institutional leaders, and the press, with an overall interest in how we can apply the distinctive analytical features of sociology to anti-racism, pro-social justice efforts.

-Participants: (Session Organizer) Fiona Greenland, University of Virginia; (Presider) Fiona Greenland, University of Virginia; (Discussant) Angel Adams Parham, Loyola University-New Orleans
+Participants: (Session Organizer) Fiona Greenland, University of Virginia; (Presider) Alida Goffinski, University of Virginia; (Discussant) Angel Adams Parham, Loyola University-New Orleans

 - Searching for Alternative Facts: Mainstreaming the Extreme.
 Francesca Tripodi, James Madison University